 I went to college in Baltimore, Maryland and loved my time there.
 I met some wonderful teachers and made some great friends that I still keep in touch with to this day.

-Audition for Community Theater.
-Like I said in the resume section, auditioning for Community Theater is a wonderful way to get started.
-I did a handful of musicals for my local Community Theater when I was in high school and I loved every minute of it.
+Like I said in the resume section, auditioning for community theater is a wonderful way to get started.
+I did a handful of musicals for my local community theater when I was in high school and I loved every minute of it.
 Plus, I learned a lot in the process.

-Start off as an ensemble member of a large cast (every town does Oklahoma or another huge production at least once a year).
-Again, by getting involved, you’ll get to know the local theater companies and the people involved.
-The more they get to know you, they easier it’ll be to nail a part in one of the upcoming shows – especially if you’ve started off with no experience.
+You’ll most likely start as an ensemble member of a large cast (every town does Oklahoma or another huge production at least once a year).
+By getting involved, you’ll get to know the local theater companies and the people involved.
+The more they get to know you, they easier it’ll be to get a part in one of the upcoming shows – especially if you’re starting off as an actor with no experience.

 Audition as much as you can.
 Audition even if you don’t want the part.
-The more you audition, the better you’ll be at it.
-Learn to love auditioning because chances are, that’s all you be doing the first couple years once you have decided to become an actor.
+The more you audition, the better you’ll be.
+Learn to love auditioning because chances are, that’s all you be doing the first couple years once you have decided start acting.

-At some point, you’ll want to start looking for an agent.
+At some point, you’ll want to start looking for an agent or even a manager.
 Do you have to have one?
 When you’re just starting to break into acting, not at all.
-Especially if you’re not a member of any of the acting unions (SAG-AFTRA or Actors’ Equity, the unions that represent actors.
+And especially if you’re not a member of SAG-AFTRA or Actors’ Equity, the unions that represent actors.

-Don’t ever pay an agent or manager, you might encounter someone who says you’ll need to pay a fee for joining their agency or company.
+When looking for an agent or manager, you might encounter someone who says you’ll need to pay a fee for their services.
 There are actor scams out there where you’ll be asked to pay an “agency fee” when you sign up.
 Don’t do it.
 Ever.
-The only time you should pay an agent or manager is after you’ve received payment for an acting job you’ve booked and already worked on.
+The only time you should pay an agent or manager is after you’ve received payment for an acting job they’ve helped you book and already worked on.

 Odds are you won’t need to sign with a manager when you’re just starting.
 You’ll only need a manager when you have a career that actually needs to be managed.
-Typically, managers to 20% of what you’ve made on each job.
+Typically, managers get 20% of what you’ve made per acting job.
 That’s a lot of money to give to someone when you’re only working a couple times a year.
 Check out this article on How You Can Spot a Fake Manager

-Auditions and Casting Calls.
-How do you find auditions and casting calls?
+How do you find acting auditions and open casting calls?
 If you’re not in LA or NYC, check your local paper or their website.
-Google – auditions ‘my city’ – and I’m sure something will come up.
+Google – auditions ‘my city’ – and auditions will pop up on the screen.
 Also, check out Actors Access or call your local SAG-AFTRA office.
-Most either have hotlines or audition information listed on their site.
+Some still have hotlines or audition information listed on their site.
 That’s how I found out about the audition that got me my SAG card.

 Casting directors, directors and anyone who can hire you want to know that you are the answer to their casting “problem”.
 They need you and they want you to be great!
 They are rooting for you.

 Don’t go into this blind.
-Nothing irritates me more than meeting an actor who doesn’t watch TV or isn’t up to date on what is going on in film, TV or theater.
+Nothing can sideline you more than not knowing what is going on in film, television and theater.
 This is your job!

-I did my first play in Elementary school, did the fall and summer productions in High School and then started to do shows at my local community theater.
+I did my first play in elementary school, kept that going through high school and then started to do plays at my local community theater.
 When I went to college, I moved onto Dinner Theater and found other theater companies to work with.
 While I was doing that, I auditioned for an industrial film, got the part and was lucky enough to get my SAG card.
-I’ve been acting for years and I’ve loved every minute of it.
+After that, I got my Equity card and I’ve been moving forward ever since.

 Some people get lucky right off the bat.
-Some don’t… it could take them years.
+Some don’t.
+It could take years.
 But, if you work hard, it’ll happen.
 If you’re prepared, it’ll happen.
+And always, move forward!